mwilkens/dq4psxtrans/README.md

 `%A120%XStill, if she were a boy—%Z%B120%XStill, if you were a boy—%Z`

 ### TO-DOs for the Auto-Translator
-* Somehow replace names in beginning of dialog
+* [DONE] Replace names in beginning of dialog
+* Add names at the beginning of English matched dialog
 * Get rid of conditional lines
 * Figure out maximum number of characters per line
 * Auto-place {7f02}s in appropriate places if translated lines are too long.